 Our microcontroller product line represents the largest component of our total net sales.
-Microcontrollers and associated application development systems accounted for approximately 81.1% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2008 compared to approximately 80.8% of our total net sales for the three-month period ended June 30, 2007.
+Microcontrollers and associated application development systems accounted for approximately 81.8% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales for the three-month period ended June 30, 2009 compared to approximately 81.1% of our total net sales

-Net sales of our microcontroller products increased approximately 2.0% in the three-month period ended June 30, 2008 compared to the three-month period ended June 30, 2007.
-This sales increase was primarily due to increased demand for our microcontroller products in end markets, driven principally by market share gains and those factors described on page 24 above.
-The end markets that we serve include the consumer, automotive, industrial control, communications and computing control markets.
+Net sales of our microcontroller products decreased approximately 27.4% in the three-month period ended June 30, 2009 compared to the three-month period ended June 30, 2008.
+This sales decrease was primarily due to adverse global economic conditions in the markets we serve and those factors described above.
+The end markets that we serve include the consumer, automotive, industrial control, communications and computing markets.

 Historically, average selling prices in the semiconductor industry decrease over the life of any particular product.
 The overall average selling prices of our microcontroller products have remained relatively constant over time due to the proprietary nature of these products.
-We have experienced, and expect to continue to experience, moderate pricing pressure in certain microcontroller product lines, primarily due to competitive conditions.
-We have been able to in the past, and expect to be able to in the future, moderate average selling price declines in our microcontroller product lines by introducing new products with more features and higher prices.
+We have experienced, and expect to continue to experience pricing pressure in certain microcontroller product lines, primarily due to competitive conditions.
+We have been able in the past, and expect to be able in the future, moderate average selling price declines in our microcontroller product lines by introducing new products with more features and higher prices.
 We may be unable to maintain average selling prices for our microcontroller products as a result of increased pricing pressure in the future, which would adversely affect our operating results.